rossmcf/rossmcf.com/content/fixed/about.md

 I'm a software engineer, recovering academic, and [lapsed Scotsman](/blog/on-being-a-lapsed-scotsman/).

 I live in West Wales with my wife, two daughters, and two dachshunds.
+Dw i'n dysgu Cymraeg.

 I don't blog often, as you can see.